krishnaura45/FinAI/README.md

 - **FAISS (Facebook AI Similarity Search)**: For efficient vector-based search.
 - **Python**: For backend development and API integration.
 - **Git**: For version control.

+## Summary
+**StockSage** is one of the cutting-edge news research tools designed to simplify information retrieval from the stock market and financial domain.
+With this analyzer, users can effortlessly input article URLs and ask questions to receive relevant insights, making it an invaluable asset for investors, analysts, and financial enthusiasts.

+### Features
+- **Effortless URL Loading**
+  - Input Flexibility: Load URLs directly or upload text files containing multiple URLs for batch processing.
+  - Content Fetching: Automatically fetch article content using LangChain's UnstructuredURL Loader for seamless integration.

+- **Advanced Information Retrieval**
+  - Embedding Construction: Construct high-quality embedding vectors using OpenAI's state-of-the-art embeddings.
+  - Similarity Search: Leverage FAISS, a powerful similarity search library, to enable swift and effective retrieval of relevant information.

+- **Interactive Querying**
+  - Natural Language Interaction: Interact with advanced Language Learning Models (LLMs) like ChatGPT by inputting queries.
+  - Insightful Responses: Receive detailed answers along with source URLs, ensuring transparency and reliability of information.